-Basically, each episode series (usually 2-3 episodes) is an interview with a Japanese national who’s living in a different country overseas.
-My favorite interviews are usually the ones in Southeast Asia, since they tend to be the most interesting characters.
+Basically, each episode series (usually 2-3 episodes per series) is an interview with a Japanese national who’s living in a different country overseas.
+My favorite interviews are usually the ones in Southeast Asia, since they tend to be pretty interesting characters.

-The main host’s voice can be a little bit grating, but the interviews are super entertaining, and for the most part the hosts speak slowly and naturally (if a bit formal) Japanese with the guests.
+The main host’s voice can be a little bit grating at times (vocal fry!), but the interviews are super entertaining, and for the most part the hosts speak slowly and naturally (if a bit formal) Japanese with the guests.
 100% recommended for intermediate Japanese learners who like to travel.

 They also have a bunch of other travel related podcasts here.

 The daily news podcast by NHK is a fantastic resource for the serious Japanese learner.
 This free podcast is popular with Japanese expats abroad who want to keep up with the latest news.
 NHK is the national broadcaster of Japan, similar to the BBC in the UK.
 You can therefore rest assured that the Japanese language used in this podcast is exemplary, which could be ideal for those taking the Japanese-Language Proficiency Test.

 The length of the podcast is usually around 15-20 minutes.
 It’s a great way to refresh and expand your Japanese knowledge.
 The perspective is international news (as opposed to Japan domestic), so you could even replace your normal news consumption in English with this one.